jshchnz/refiner/README.md

 ## Why Refiner?

-You deal with messy text constantly — minified JSON from an API response, raw XML payloads, CSVs from a database export, Markdown you want to make quick edits to.
+You deal with messy text constantly: minified JSON from an API response, raw XML payloads, CSVs from a database export, Markdown you want to make quick edits to.
 Instead of hunting for an online formatter, pasting into some random website, or writing a quick script, just hit a hotkey.
 Refiner detects the format automatically and shows you a clean, syntax-highlighted, interactive view instantly.

 The long-term goal is to prettify **any** text format.
 Contributions for new format renderers are very welcome.